paperclippete/Milestone2/README.md

 I saved my work regularly on the IDE Cloud 9.
 I also committed my code to GitHub at regular intervals.
 I feel that I could have relied more heavily on git commits as I know it provides version control.
 I feel that my commit messages were specific and informing.

-In order to deploy my work I opened the terminal within Cloud 9.
+In order to deploy my work I opened the terminal within Cloud 9...

-I initialised and set up a local git repository with the command ``` git init ```
+* initialised and set up a local git repository with the command ``` git init ```

-I added files to my git repo with the command ``` git add (specific file location or . for all files) ```
+* added files to my git repo with the command ``` git add (specific file location or . for all files) ```

-I then commited files to the local repo with ``` git commit``` and wrote a message after -m that would be useful in either complex projects or when working collaboratively.
+* commited files to the local repo with ``` git commit``` and wrote a message after -m that would be useful in either complex projects or when working collaboratively.

-In order to commit my code to a remote repository I had to create a new project on GitHub

-I then typed into the terminal ``` git remote add origin``` followed by ``` https://github.com/paperclippete/milestone2```
+* in order to commit my code to a remote repository I had to create a new project on GitHub and then typed into the terminal ``` git remote add origin``` followed by ``` https://github.com/[USER NAME]/[PROJECT NAME]```

-I would then use ``` git push -u``` to push my code to my master branch as I was only using one branch.
+* I then used ``` git push -u origin master``` to push my code to my master branch as I was only using one branch.
 I did not feel that my project was complex enough to create another branch, however I did spend time familiarising myself with this.

+* Each time after initial commit I would use ``` git push``` to push my code to Git Hub

-In GitHub I then published my master branch to GitHub pages, this is my deployed version.
+* In GitHub I then published my master branch to GitHub pages, this is my deployed version.

-**The difference between the deployed version and the development version will be that I'm using a minified CSS file whereas I used SASS to compile my styling during development.**
+**The difference between the deployed version and the development version is that I'm using a minified CSS file whereas I used SASS to compile my styling during development.**

 ### Credits
 ___

 #### Content
 All of the text content on the website was my own.
 The descriptions of food and drink locations in Glasgow was sourced from their own websites.

+**This site has been created for educational purposes only**

 #### Media
 The images displayed in this site were either my own or sourced from the sites listed above.
 All images are for educational purposes only.